It is difficult to know where to turn when faced with divorce or relationship breakdown.

 I have exclusively practised family law for the last 15 years, dealing with matters from the straightforward to the highly complex.
 My experience in this field is not limited to being in a professional context.
 As a divorced Mother of two, I have a real insight into the challenges people face, during what is often the most difficult time of their lives.
 As a resident of South Bucks, I have good local knowledge of schools, property and other matters that will be relevant to consider upon divorce.
 I offer high quality, realistic and down to earth advice, ensuring that expectations are managed properly from the outset.
 I pride my practice on building an excellent rapport with my clients, achieving the best outcomes and helping to pave the way for a future beyond divorce.

-If you would like to discuss any family matter with me, I can offer a free initial 30-minute, no obligation meeting at our Chalfont St Giles office.
+If you would like to discuss any family matter with me, I can offer a free initial 30-minute, no obligation meeting at one of our offices.

 Please contact my assistant Chloe Judge on 01494 870075 to arrange an appointment.